nurulRafi1/PCNN-Final/README.md

 ## PCNN
 This data is used by PCNN for visualization and oscillation of the model.

+## Implementation and Visualization of Basic PCNN
+This data is used by PCNN for visualization and oscillation of the model.

+## Image Fusion of 34 MODIS bands with Improved PCNN
+This data is used by PCNN for visualization and oscillation of the model.

-## All the necessary and detailed documentation is added with the notebook.
+#### All the necessary and detailed documentation is added with the notebook.